-Office of Cognitive Design, Bangalore is a collective practice offering an integrated business solution, with Design Strategy, Architecture, Interior Design and construction services, individually or as a turnkey project.
+Office of Cognitive Design, Bangalore is a collective practice offering an Integrated Business Solutions, with Design Strategy, Architecture, Interior Design and Construction Services, individually or as a turnkey project.
 With projects like prefab co-living homes, workspace solutions for startups and MNCs alike, exciting retail formats, co-working spaces, and institutional projects all over India, their practice combines business solutions, design, construction and brand strategy.
-Raja Arjun, founder of OCD holds a bachelor’s in architecture from RV College and a master’s in brand strategy and business innovation from IE Barcelona.
-Belonging to a family that works in real-estate and having worked in Tokyo, Melbourne, Ahmedabad and Mumbai, Raja combines his education and experience to elevate the standards of design in the country.
+Raja Arjun, founder of OCD holds a Bachelor’s in Architecture from RV College.
+He also holds a master’s in brand strategy and business innovation from IE Barcelona.
+He belongs to a family that works in real-estate.
+Having worked in Tokyo, Melbourne, Ahmedabad and Mumbai, Raja thus combines his education and experience to elevate the standards of design in the country.

-Raja has designed stores for MS Dhoni’s label “SEVEN” from conceptualization and execution to branding and real estate strategizing for 135 stores around India.
+Raja has designed stores for MS Dhoni’s label “SEVEN” from conceptualization and execution to branding and real estate strategising for 135 stores around India.
 For the retail brand Fizzy Goblet, OCD redefined the shopping format and experience by challenging the idea of “display’ and product interaction.
 They created instagram friendly spaces doubling the space to become another marketing channel.
-The space is made unique by placing the merchandise on central carousels designed with a central lighting feature, giving an immersive experience for customers.
-Raja and his team share that the most challenging aspect of such fitouts for various different locations is the logistics.
-Coordinating work in multiple cities and managing a centralized retail manufacturing facility is carried out with a systematic project plan.
+The design team therefore made the space unique by placing the merchandise on central carousels designed with a central lighting feature, giving an immersive experience for customers.
+Raja and his team share that the most challenging aspect of such fit-outs for various different locations is the logistics.
+The design team carried out the coordination work in multiple cities and thus managed a centralized retail manufacturing facility with a systematic project plan.

 For Zuari’s new corporate office in Kolkata, OCD was hired to envision a building which would be ‘historically sensitive and yet a modern marvel’.Raja Arjun

 Architecture is not just being creative, architects can be creative business people.
-Undertaking hospitals, luxury residences, retail, schools, a prefab project for the Chinese developer and co-working spaces Raja brings forward newer, important and unspoken aspects of architecture and quietly disrupts the profession by blurring the boundaries between design and build.
+Undertaking hospitals, luxury residences, retail, schools, a prefab project for the Chinese developer and co-working spaces Raja brings forward newer, important and unspoken aspects of architecture.
+He thus quietly disrupts the profession by blurring the boundaries between design and build.

 Office of Cognitive Design (OCD)